Crave-Trinity/crave-trinity-frontend/README.md

 Investors may think there’s no money in cravings management.
 They’re wrong.
 * 💡 In 1-2 years, privacy-first, ethically sourced DaaS will be valuable; the market is shifting to trustworthy data sets.
 - Impulse control isn’t niche—it’s the core of performance, addiction, stress, dopamine loops, and digital overstimulation.
-- We start where others don’t: grassroots traction → AI-driven insights → B2B, healthcare, and digital therapeutics.

 ---